-BBT-100.1 describe the taxonomic diversity of life forms and their functions.

-BBT-100.2 assess the role of biomolecules in physiology and genetics.

-BBT-100.3 illustrate the structural and functional organization of the human body.

-BBT-100.
-4 apply the principles of biology for sustenance.
+BBT-100A.1 Describe the taxonomic diversity of life forms and their functions.
+BBT-100A.2 Assess the role of biomolecules in physiology and their applications for humankind.
+BBT-100A.3 Illustrate the structural and functional organization of the human body.
+BBT-100A.4 Apply the principles of biology and genetics for sustenance.